 First — and this trips up more people than it should — an LLC is not a tax classification.
 It's a legal structure.
 The IRS doesn't care that you filed LLC papers with your state.
 What matters is how you elect to be taxed.

 A single-member LLC defaults to "disregarded entity" status.
-Translation: you and the LLC are the same taxpayer.
-Rental income flows directly to your Schedule E. No separate tax return.
-No payroll.
-No corporate filings.
-Just your personal 1040 with an extra schedule.
+You and the LLC are the same taxpayer.
+Rental income flows to your Schedule E. No separate tax return, no payroll, no corporate filings.

 A multi-member LLC defaults to partnership taxation.
 Each member gets a K-1.
 Income flows through to personal returns.
 Still no entity-level tax.
 Still no payroll.

-Here's what matters for rental investors: passive rental income from an LLC taxed as a disregarded entity or partnership is not subject to self-employment tax.
+What matters for rental investors: Passive rental income from an LLC taxed as a disregarded entity or partnership is not subject to self-employment tax.
 Zero FICA.
 Zero Medicare surtax on the rental income itself.
 You collect rent, deduct expenses, take your depreciation, and report the net on Schedule E. The IRS treats it as passive income.

 That's the baseline.
-Now let's see when the S-Corp changes the picture.
+Now let's see when an S-Corp changes the picture.

 When an S-Corp Makes Sense (and When It Doesn't)

 An S-Corp election means the entity files its own tax return (Form 1120-S) and pays you a "reasonable salary" for any work you do.
 The salary gets hit with FICA — 15.3% up to the Social Security wage base ($168,600 in 2025), 2.9% above that.
-But profits above the salary pass through as distributions, which don't get FICA'd.
+But profits above the salary pass through as distributions, which skip FICA.

 But here's the problem for rental investors.
 Your rental income is already passive.
 It's already exempt from self-employment tax in an LLC.
-The S-Corp doesn't save you anything on passive rental income — it just adds complexity.
-You've got payroll to run, quarterly 941 filings, a separate tax return, and a CPA bill that jumps from $450 to $2,200.
-All to save zero in self-employment tax.
+The S-Corp saves you nothing on passive rental income — it just adds complexity.
+You've got payroll to run, quarterly 941 filings, a separate corporate tax return, and a CPA bill that jumps from $450 to $2,200.
+All to save zero dollars in self-employment tax.

-The crossover point: active real estate income above $63,000 to $78,000, after expenses.
-Below that, the payroll costs and added CPA fees eat the savings.
+The crossover point: Active real estate income above $63,000 to $78,000, after expenses.
+Below that, the payroll costs and CPA fees eat the savings.
 Above that, the S-Corp starts to pencil out.

 The QBI Deduction: Why Structure Matters

 Section 199A gives you a 20% deduction on qualified business income from pass-through entities.
-The Big Beautiful Bill extended it through 2029.
+The Big Beautiful Bill made it permanent through 2029 (and expanded the phase-out ranges).
 Rental income qualifies — with conditions.

-In an LLC taxed as a disregarded entity or partnership, the QBI calculation is straightforward.
-Your net rental income minus depreciation flows through as QBI.
+In an LLC taxed as a disregarded entity or partnership, the QBI calculation is clean.
+Net rental income minus depreciation flows through as QBI.
 Twenty percent comes off the top before your marginal rate applies.
 On $47,000 of net rental cash flow after depreciation, that's a $9,400 deduction.
-At a 32% rate, you save $3,008.
+At a 32% marginal rate, you save $3,008.

 That's the math most people miss.
 The S-Corp might save you FICA on active income, but it shrinks your QBI deduction.
 For buy-and-hold rental investors, the LLC/partnership structure almost always produces a lower total tax bill.